joedotjs/ng-sort-set/README.md

 **ngSortSet** is a small AngularJS module that provides an object that simplifies managing sort predicates used by AngularJS' built-in *orderBy* filter.

-This object was built with managing ASC and DESC in custom tables more easily in mind.
+This object was built specifically for managing ASC and DESC in custom tables more easily.

 ## Install:
 ```bash